infobloxopen/terraform-provider-infoblox/docs/GETTING.md

 * Build from GitHub repository source code: This way is suitable for those who want to introduce some customizations or get the latest features under development, which are not in the official plugin yet.

 ## Getting it from the Terraform Official Registry
-To use the published plugin available in the Terraform Registry:
-  * Specify the version of the plugin
-  * Configure it with the proper credentials.
-Terraform installs the specified version of the plugin when a `terraform init` is run.

 Specify the plugin version in the .tf file as follows:
   ```
     terraform {